 Large bowel obstruction

 - The most common causes of large bowel obstruction are colorectal carcinoma and diverticular strictures.
-Less common causes are hernias or volvulus.
+Less common causes are hernias and volvulus.

 - Volvulus is a twisting of the bowel on its mesentery and most commonly occurs at the sigmoid colon or caecum.
 Patients with volvulus are at high risk of bowel perforation and/or bowel ischaemia secondary to vascular compromise.